personalrobotics/herbpy/README.md

 robot.right_arm.hand.OpenHand()
 ```

 You can grab an object to mark it as connected to the robot.
-It will be connected to whatever part of the robot was touching the object when the method is called.
+It will be connected to whatever link of the active part robot was touching the object when the method is called.
 ```
 robot.right_arm.SetActive()
 robot.Grab(obj)